top of page

 The downsides

-What are the side effects or risks if I choose to wait and see?
+What are the side effects of choosing to wait and see?

 Choosing to wait and see has no side effects.